ozbillwang/gitlab-container-scanning/doc/DEVELOPING.md

 At the moment adding scanners requires the following:

 1. Build stage:
-   1. Update the existing `Dockerfile` or adding a specific one.
-   1. It might require updating `script/build.sh` to generalize the downloading of different packages.
-It would be great to have this logic based on `$SCANNER`.
-   1. The new scanner should generate its own docker image instead of overwritting the root image.
+   1. Update `script/setup.sh` to generalize the downloading and placing of files required.
+Scanner selection is performed through `$SCANNER`.
+Note that each scanner will have its own docker image even if they share most of the source code.
-   1. Create a new ruby file under `lib/gcs` and feel free to work on abstracting the code as you see fit.
+   1. Create a new ruby file under `lib/gcs` similar to `trivy.rb` with the main call, and feel to adjust `environment.rb` and other files as needed.
 1. Running stage:
-   1. In case `$SCANNER` has not been set as a environment variable (not as an argument), set it with the scanner name.
+   1. Similar to the previous stage, the running scanner will be based on `$SCANNER` which has been already set during the build stage.
 The default value is `trivy`.
 1. Documentation:
-   1. Although there is very little information that would have to be updated in this repository, the main GitLab repository has a couple places which might require change.
+   1. Although there is very little information that would have to be updated in this repository, the main GitLab repository has a couple places which might require changes.
 Feel free to ask any member of this team for help on that.